 Note: HRD no longer produces real time H*WIND analyses.

-Hwind Scientific will also offer a revised historical archive with user support,
+RMS Hwind will also offer a revised historical archive with user

-time-centered, post storm analyses, larger domains, higher resolution grids, consistent
+support, time-centered, post storm analyses, larger domains, higher

-Scientific publications using H*Wind products should cite one or more
+Scientific publications using any of the older H*Wind products should cite one

 Powell, M. D., S. Murillo, P. Dodge, E. Uhlhorn, J. Gamache, V. Cardone,